JoshuaLeland/DeepGeophysicalInversion/README.md

 4 -> Physics embeddings 1..n -> transformer -> Model.

 Deepmind uses Graph NNs for their flud simulators.
 We can try this too.

+After reading more there is a few ways to do this.
+We can use SimPeg as for scaling the inverse.

+There is also Half inverse gradients, so will restructure this to for each method.